rubyforgood/casa/doc/MAC_SETUP.md

 You will need the following local tools installed:

 # command line tools - what are they
+task 1. intro to the command line

+task 2. this assumes you have a github account

 articles that will help with command line

 https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line